 Debbie Kahn is a librarian and archivist working for California Humanities.
 After our 40th anniversary celebration, we hired her to look through our records and documents and see what might be historically significant, and what could be let go.
 In the course of this work she’s inventoried and organized the historical paperwork, digital files, and media associated with past grants.
 With the recent craze of personal organization making its way into our homes via Marie Kondo’s famous Netflix show “The Life Changing Magic of Tidying Up,” we realized, after a recent staff meeting where Kahn presented her work and tips of the trade with our staff, that we wanted to learn more.
-She wrote the below guest post about how she applies her professional training as an archivist—and sometimes doesn’t—to her work as an archivist and in her home.
-Get a look at her approach, which we’re calling the “KahnDebbie Method,” and get some of her tips for how to use these skills in your own life to stay organized for the long run.
+She wrote the below guest post about how she applies her professional training—and sometimes doesn’t—to her work as an archivist, and to her own personal organization in her home.
+Read about her approach, which we’re calling the “KahnDebbie Method,” and get some of her tips for how to use these skills in your own life to stay organized for the long run.

 When I tell people what I do for a living, some assume that I’m a very organized person at home.
 That’s partially true.
 In addition to my work at California Humanities, I also work at a local museum as a cataloger.
 I became an archivist later in life—I worked in tech for a while, but when the bubble burst in 2001 I went back to school to study history and eventually worked for a Holocaust education and research organization.
 The librarian and archivist there opened my eyes to the profession.
 I then got a Master of Library and Information Sciences degree—a perfect blend of my interests in history and technology.